k2view-academy/K2View-Academy/articles/25_environments/01_environments_overview.md

 An environment is defined by either a partial or a full list of a project's [interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md) together with their connection details (server, port, etc.), and it must be deployed to the server.
 Additionally, an environment can override the values in [globals](/articles/08_globals/01_globals_overview.md).

-Only one environment can be active, at a specific time, after it is selected from a predefined list of environments and switched as needed.
+Only one environment can be active, at a specific time, after it is selected from a predefined list of environments and switched to as needed.

 <studio>